Lakshmii15/FPU_RISCV-Integration/Readme.txt

 Synthesis: Check synthesis reports to ensure the combined modules meet timing constraints.
 Adjust clock frequency or pipeline stages as needed.
 Testbench: If you need a testbench to verify the integrated module, I can provide one tailored to these test cases.
 This updated module correctly integrates fp_Comp into fpu_add_sub, ensuring robust IEEE 754-compliant addition and subtraction with accurate comparisons.
 Let me know if you need further modifications or additional components (e.g., a testbench or pipelined version)!

+The division module handles the division of two 32-bit floating-point numbers, including special cases like zero, infinity, and NaN.
+The testbench verifies the module's functionality with various test cases.

+FPU Division Module
+The module performs division by:

+Extracting sign, exponent, and mantissa from the two input operands.
+Computing the result's sign (XOR of input signs).
+Subtracting exponents and adjusting for bias.
+Dividing mantissas using a simple iterative division algorithm.
+Normalizing the result and handling special cases (e.g., overflow, underflow, NaN).
+Testbench
+The testbench tests the division module with:

+Normal numbers.
+Special cases (zero, infinity, NaN).
+Denormalized numbers and edge cases.
+It applies test vectors and monitors the output.